Director of Public Art, Nashville Arts Commission

 In a band material, it’s very common for trumpets to always have the melody along with first flute, and everyone else works to support that.
 That’s not the only thing they’re capable of.
 I work my pieces so that everyone has something to do that they can be celebrated for, that gives them something to work on, and something that they will be proud to have done at the end of the piece – while crafting an experience for everyone that’s meaningful.

 I literally think about each individual performer that’s going to play this material, and I want to make sure that there’s something in there for them, and that nobody just has whole notes straight through while everybody else gets to do the fun bits.
-I just think music as a language is broader than that, and there is room for everyone to contribute.

 Your brand has ineffable qualities… a tone of voice, a speaking cadence and a soul.
 Working with your creative team, I take those ineffable qualities and represent them sonically.
 Gigs like this have proven to be my favorite – I love the process of teasing out the essence of your organization and then distilling it into musical or sonic gestures.